 - Having a clean email list also makes sure you don’t land up in the spam folder instead of the inbox.
 The ideal scenario here would be to keep the total number of invalid addresses in the mailing list to below 5%.
 This list of IDs will include the ones you have mistyped as well.

-Following these steps, you can avoid being a spammer and instead reach the inbox of the recipient.
+Following these steps, you can avoid being a spammer and get your emails delivered to the customer’s inbox.
 If your customers are still getting the emails delivered in spam, it suggests that the IP address of your mailbox has been blacklisted already.
 Your web host can solve this issue, but if they can’t, I would suggest you to use an SMTP plugin as mentioned in the last section of this post and solve the WooCommerce emails not sending issue.

 Resolution 3: Use An Email With A Different Domain As Your Recipient